J0Nreynolds/AndroidOpenCVCamera/README.md

 ```
 Change */Users/jonathanreynolds/Documents/Projects/AndroidOpenCVCamera* to be the path to the project, and change */Users/jonathanreynolds/Documents/Projects/OpenCV-android-sdk* to be the path to your OpenCV Android SDK folder.

+#### Note:
+For Windows, make sure you are careful with the format of strings you use.
+You need to use forward slashes between directories, and backslashes should only be used to escape whitespace characters.
+Example:

+> C:\Users\Jonathan Reynolds\Documents\GitHub\AndroidOpenCVCamera

+becomes `set(pathToProject C:/Users/Jonathan\ Reynolds/Documents/GitHub/AndroidOpenCVCamera)`

 ### Step 6 - Build and run
 The app should build and run now.
 If you want to modify the behavior of the application, `MyGLSurfaceView.onCameraTexture` is the callback used in the Java layer, and it calls *`processFrame`* to do work in the native layer.